KiouraIoanna/egocentric-motion-with-hand-guidance/README.md

 ## Data Preprocessing
 The videos in the validation dataset of UniEgoMotion are not contained as a whole.
 Specific ranges of frames have been preserved, while others have been deemed inadequate.
-To inspect for your selected videos which frames have been selected, you can run:
+To inspect for your selected videos which frames have been selected, you can run in the UniEgoMotion folder:

 ```
 python run/inspect_val_frames.py \